GlassBricks/typed-factorio/definitions/directories.md

 `/generated` is where the generated declarations are outputted.

-`/control` contains non-generated additional types for the control stage.
+`/runtime` contains non-generated additional types for the runtime stage.

 `/tests` contains compilation tests.